-The revised SME Credit Guarantee Scheme 2017 has been launched by the Government in July 2018 and has replaced the previous 2012 scheme.
+The revised SME Credit Guarantee Scheme 2017 was launched by the Government in July 2018.
 The scheme aims to assist viable SMEs, which under normal lending criteria are unable to borrow from their bank, in accessing credit.
-The scheme operates by providing a 80% guarantee (previously 75%) to participating finance providers (currently AIB, Bank of Ireland and Ulster Bank) on qualifying loans to SMEs.
+The scheme operates by providing an 80% guarantee (previously 75%) to participating finance providers (currently AIB, Bank of Ireland and Ulster Bank) on qualifying facilities to SMEs.

 The scheme has been designed to address three barriers to lending: